 The stunning new Alesis Strike Pro kit shatters all your pre-conceived notions about electronic drums.
 It combines the feel and familiarity of acoustic drums combined with the versatility and capability of the best electronic drums.
 These are the perfect drums to move beyond the limitations of a conventional acoustic set, without giving anything up.
 While the module comes pre-configured for a consistent response, you may want to make your own tweaks to customize it to your playing style.
 This article will explain some of the most important settings, and show you how and when to make adjustments to optimize the performance of your Strike Kit.

-Before diving into tweaking any trigger settings, check that you have the latest v1.1 firmware update.
-This update improves overall drum, cymbal, and hi-hat pedal performance to truly optimize the kit for all players.
+Before diving into tweaking any trigger settings, check that you have the latest v1.3 firmware update.
+This update installs brand new content and kits, as well as updates the hi-hat calibration process and improved playability.
 To check your current firmware version, simply press Utility and F5 to view the current app and trigger OS versions.

 If you still want to explore the trigger settings, check out the rest of the article for some tips and tricks.